 How to Sell a Tenanted Property

-Additionally, other investors often prefer to purchase a property that has reliable tenants in it and, in some cases, can help push the sale over the line.
+Additionally, other investors often prefer to purchase a property that has reliable tenants in it and, in some cases, this can help push the sale over the line.

 1. Open communication with your tenants

-Additionally, in many states and territories you need to abide by legislative requirements and notice periods and be reasonable about the number of inspections that are held each week.
+Additionally, in many States and Territories, you need to abide by legislative requirements and notice periods and be reasonable about the number of inspections that are held each week.
 In some states such as NSW, if you don’t let your tenants know that you are planning on selling your property when they sign the lease, and you go on to sell, they have the right to give notice to vacate the property whether they are on a lease or not.
 Make sure you talk to your property manager about your specific state and territory legislation.

 2. Open homes and inspections